RaspAP/raspap-webgui/README.md

 **Note**: this feature is currently in beta.
 Please [read this](https://github.com/billz/raspap-webgui/wiki/FAQs#-openvpn-fails-to-start-andor-i-have-no-internet-help) before reporting an issue.

 ## How to contribute
  1. Fork the project in your account and create a new branch: `your-great-feature`.
-2. Open a feature request issue in the repository describing the contribution you'd like to make.
+2. Open an issue in the repository describing the feature contribution you'd like to make.
 This will help us get you started on the right foot.
 3. Commit changes in your feature branch.
 4. Open a pull request and reference the initial issue in the pull request message.